epimorphics/elda/current/reference.md

 The "blockName" names the block declaring metadata.
 If this block is enabled, then the metadata elements (S P1 V1) (S P2 V2) ... are added to this query's metadata.
+To enable a block, prefix its name with "+"; to disable it, prefix its name with "-".

+Metadata blocks can be enabled or disabled from the query URL by giving their names as the value of \_metadata=blockName1,blockName2 ... query arguments.
+The names may be prefixed with
+"+" or "-" to enable/disable the block.

 The property values V1, V2 ... may be literals
 or named resources.